simonoxen/simonoxen/README.md

 ### Hi there 👋

-Here is where some of my projects come to life.
+Here is where some of my PhD projects live.

+I'm currently a software engineer at TomTom.

 #### Web profiles